-- (a) It shall be unlawful for any person to sell, offer to sale, give away or deliver tobacco products to any person under the age of eighteen (18) years. - (b) Signs informing the public of the age restrictions provided for herein shall be posted by, at, or near every display of tobacco products and on or upon every vending machine which offers tobacco products for sale.
+- (a) It shall be unlawful for any person to sell, offer to sale, give away or deliver tobacco products to any person under the age of twenty-one (21) years. - (b) Signs informing the public of the age restrictions provided for herein shall be posted by, at, or near every display of tobacco product and on or upon every vending machine which offers tobacco products for sale.
 Each such sign shall be plainly visible and shall state: